nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

 -  Make sure your SSL certificates are readable by the server (see `Nginx HTTP SSL Module documentation <http://wiki.nginx.org/HttpSslModule>`_).

+.. note:: The following example assumes that your ownCloud is installed in your webroot.
+If you're using a subfolder you need to adjust the configuration accordingly.

 .. code-block:: python

   upstream php-handler {